joseph-liew/Diverse-Assign/Manual/README.md

 If you would like a demo, copy and paste the sample file “sample_input.csv” from the “samples” folder to the same folder as the programme.

 The Aggregate Diversity Score should be close or similar to the “sample_output.csv” in the “samples” folder.
-The Aggregate Diversity Score of the sample output was 1.9946576237447953.
+The Aggregate Diversity Score of the sample output was:

+> 1.9946576237447953

 FAQ:
 ====